Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Phenomenology of selected renormalisable models

 We consider the following two situations: \subitem (i) Real $f$ and $g$, for which

 \subitem (ii) Purely imaginary $f$ and $g$, resulting in

 \end{itemize} We see that, in all the cases except Model B1 with real couplings, the DM annihilation cross section is $s$-wave.

-In Fig.~\ref{fig:Results_plot}, we depict the thermally averaged DM annihilation cross section $\langle\sigma v\rangle\simeq2.2\times10^{-26}\,(4.4\times10^{-26})\,\text{cm}^3/\text{s}$ corresponding to the observed value of DM relic abundance $\Omega h^2 = 0.12$~\cite{Planck:2018vyg} for $s$-wave ($p$-wave) DM annihilation.
-The cross section is computed both (i) in a renormalisable model (red line) and (ii) in the corresponding EFT (blue dotted line), using the matching conditions from Tab.~\ref{tab:classification}.
+In Fig.~\ref{fig:Results_plot}, we depict the thermally averaged DM annihilation cross section corresponding to the observed value of DM relic abundance $\Omega h^2 = 0.12$~\cite{Planck:2018vyg} using the results from Ref.~\cite{Bringmann:2020mgx}. \footnote{See Figs.~1 and~4 in this reference for the $s$- and $p$-wave DM annihilation cross section, respectively.} The cross section is computed both (i) in a renormalisable model (red line) and (ii) in the corresponding EFT (blue dotted line), using the matching conditions from Tab.~\ref{tab:classification}.
+Therefore, red and blue dotted lines correspond to the values of $\langle \sigma v \rangle$ that reproduce the observed relic abundance, as explained before.
 The four panels correspond to Models A2b (top left), A2c (top right) and B1 with real (bottom left) and purely imaginary (bottom right) Yukawa couplings.\footnote{As pointed in Ref.~\cite{Gondolo:1990dk}, the expansion in Eq.~\eqref{eq:Xsec_thermal} fails in some scenarios, in particular, near thresholds and resonances.
 In those cases, for $\langle \sigma v \rangle$ we use the full expression in Eq.~\eqref{eq:thermalsigmav_Gondolo}.} We observe that the EFT approach to the calculation of DM relic abundance works for $m_\chi \lesssim m_{\sigma,\theta}/4$ in the type-A models and $m_\chi \lesssim m_\phi/6$ in Model B1.
 For the latter, the resonance behaviour of the cross section clearly cannot be captured by the EFT.
 Our analytical results for the relic abundance agree with the results obtained using \texttt{micrOMEGAs}~\cite{Belanger:2001fz,Belanger:2018ccd}.
 Regions in red stand for values of the relic abundance which would overclose the Universe, \textit{i.e.} $\Omega h^2>0.12$.
 We show the values of the parameters that are fixed for each model in the upper region of the plots, taking for the RH neutrino mass in models A2b and B1 the minimal value allowed by the BBN constraint, \textit{i.e.} $m_N=2\,\gev$.
 As we will discuss in Sec.~\ref{sec:mnu_1loop}, in Model A2c the sterile neutrino mass $m_N$ is generated radiatively.
 In Fig.~\ref{fig:Results_plot}, we take $\mu_\sigma=10^4\,\gev$ in order to have $m_N \gtrsim 2$~GeV in the part of the parameter space of interest, and contours of fixed $m_N$ (in GeV) are also shown as black dotted lines.
 In addition, the brown region is excluded by the BBN constraint.
 We assume $f=1$ as an illustrative example for models A2b and A2c without loss of generality.
 For Model B1, we distinguish between the cases of real and purely imaginary couplings, $f_r=g_r=1$ and $f_i=g_i=1$, respectively.